Billy Burnette: Early albums to 1980s

 In 1972, Burnette signed with Entrance Records and recorded his debut album, Billy Burnette.
 In 1979, he switched to Polydor Records and released his second album, again titled Billy Burnette.
 His third album, Between Friends (Polydor, 1979), contained "What's a Little Love Between Friends", which charted briefly on the low end of the Billboard country chart.
 The album also had a cover version of "(Sittin' On) The Dock of the Bay" by Otis Redding.

 After he signed with Columbia Records, he issued the third album to be called Billy Burnette (Columbia, 1980), his fourth album overall.
 The song "Don't Say No" reached No. 68 on the Billboard Hot 100.
 "Honey Hush" and "Tear It Up" were performed by his father and uncle.
 "One Night" was a cover of an Elvis Presley song.
 Videos were made for the tracks "Don't Say No" and "In Just a Heartbeat".
 The album Gimme You followed in 1981.

 In 1985, Eddy Raven ("She's Gonna Win Your Heart") and Ray Charles ("Do I Ever Cross Your Mind") reached the charts with songs written by Burnette.
 Other artists who have sung his songs include Jerry Lee Lewis, the Everly Brothers, Gregg Allman, Loretta Lynn, Charlie Pride, Tanya Tucker, and Ringo Starr.

 In 1986, Burnette released Soldier of Love.
-The title track peaked at No. 54 and remained on the charts for seven weeks.
+The title track peaked at No. 54 on the country charts and remained in the top 100 for seven weeks.
 He was nominated for Best New Male Vocalist by the Academy of Country Music.
 In 1987, he wrote "(All I Can Do Is) Dream You" for Roy Orbison.
 Curb released its final Billy Burnette album, Brother to Brother, a compilation with the title song added from the film Gleaming the Cube.